abreujp/arcanum-elixir.nvim/README.md

 ## 🔮 About ArcanumElixir

-**arcanum-elixir.nvim** is a mystical Neovim colorscheme designed with an emphasis on **light mode development** while now offering a refined **dark mode companion**.
+**arcanum-elixir.nvim** is a mystical Neovim colorscheme available in both light and dark themes.
 Created for developers who value both functionality and magical aesthetic elegance, ArcanumElixir transforms the familiar earthtone palette into a refined purple experience inspired by Elixir's mystical powers.

-**🌅 Light Theme Primary:** ArcanumElixir's light theme remains the primary focus, exclusively designed for light backgrounds to achieve the intended mystical coding atmosphere inspired by ancient arcane manuscripts.
+**🌅 Light Theme:** ArcanumElixir's light theme is designed for bright environments, achieving the intended mystical coding atmosphere inspired by ancient arcane manuscripts.

-**🌙 Dark Theme Available:** The new dark companion maintains the same purple harmony and mystical elegance, carefully adapted for low-light environments while preserving the arcane aesthetic.
+**🌙 Dark Theme:** The dark theme maintains the same purple harmony and mystical elegance, carefully adapted for low-light environments while preserving the arcane aesthetic.

 ### 🎨 Design Philosophy